top of page

 A Midsummer Night’s Dream is the opening production of a busy 2026 season on the Prescot theatre’s main stage.
 Among other highlights are Michael Starke and Sarah White in Jim Cartwright’s Two, Dash Arts’ Our Public House, and Jessica Swale’s riotous new feminist comedy Nell Gwynn in a co-production with Theatre by the Lake and Storyhouse.

-A Midsummer Night’s Dream comes to Shakespeare North Playhouse from February 4-7.
+A Midsummer Night’s Dream comes to Shakespeare North Playhouse until February 7.
 More details and ticket HERE

 follow